ahlisbon/CJKmaterialProcessing/README.md

       - If there is 1 result in FS/WC, that record will load instantly.
       - If there are multiple results, the macro will stop at this list.
         - You should click on the record that appears to be of the highest quality/accuracy.
+      - If you run a title search, the macro ALWAYS stops at the list of results.
+      - If there are no results, the macro will end the search and return to the spreadsheet and enter n/a into the current row of cells.
+        - At this point you will have to enter data about your item manually.
 5. Assess the quality of the record for if you want to import the data.
    - If you feel the recrd is low quality, you can press _numpad7/F7_ to see what other records are available.
      - A list of records will load and then each record will attempt to be loaded individually in a new tab.
      - You can quickly browse through these tabs by pressing _numpad0_.
      - You can remove the tabs of records you have ruled out be pressing _numpad-_ (numapd minus sign).
+     - When you have found a record you want to import to the spreadsheet, press _numpad6/F6_.
+       - Alternatively, you can press _numpad4/F4_ to only pull Subject Heading data.
+This option is available becuase sometimes a good record can have poor subject headings, and you may with to opt for the subject headings of a different record.
+In this situation, you would restart the search process by pressing numpad1/F1, the record would appear instatntly because the macro is now using the OCLC# to load the exact record.
+Press numpad7/F7 to see other records and when you have found a record with subject headings you appove us, press numpad4/F4 to bring them into the spreadsheet.
+      - You can press _numpad5/F5_ if you only want to import the OCLC number.
+6. The bibliographic data from FS/WC will paste to the spreadsheet.
+The macro will move to the next row for you to run the macro again.
+7. Checking the quality of the data:
+   - What to check for:
+     - Are there any columns you need to fill out manually?
+Either columns designed to be filled out manually or ones that say "n/a" that require your review.
+     - Are there any errors to fix?
+   - You can check as you row by row, or at the end.
+Checking row by row is best for donations, as you may need the item in your hands to confirm data that might be missing.